 The Common Application

-Ohio State is a member of the Common Application, an application platform offered by more than 600 diverse colleges and universities around the world.
-Last year nearly one million students used the Common Application.
+Ohio State is a member of the Common Application, an application platform offered by nearly 1,000 colleges and universities worldwide.

 Common Application questions